 Once the location is determined, it’s time to shop for plants.

 To play up the size differences in the planters, I wanted to plant the smaller container with one trailing plant and the taller container with a few plants.

 If choosing to create a container design with a few plants, it’s important to make sure that they each have the same or similar light conditions as well as water conditions.

 So read the plant tags.

 Understanding light and water conditions will help you take better care of your container garden.

 How to Design a Container Garden

-While shopping around the nursery, I was looking for plants that would accentuate the planters and could handle lower light conditions.
+While shopping around the nursery, I was looking for flowers that would accentuate the planters and could handle lower light conditions.

 One of the things I like to do is group my plants together in the nursery to see how they look together.

 Are they aesthetically pleasing?

 I look at foliage, blooms, plant size, and the overall growing habit.

 Because when designing a container garden, it’s important to use the thriller, filler and spiller method of design.

 For the larger container, I bought this gorgeous houseplant, anglomena as the height or the thriller of the container.

 I just love the details of the foliage with those pink veins, don’t you?

 The filler is this pretty pink begonia.

 And to keep things simple, I used ivy for spiller that trails over the container.

 Don’t you love the color combination of these plants?
 They play off the copper real nice too.

 - Gather supplies.

 - Cut weed fabric to size to fit inside the container.